regiregi22/ARMA-3/README.md

 12- Open Windows' settings "Gaming", then "Game Bar", then "Allow your controller to open Game Bar" to OFF.

 13- Right click on the Desktop, click Display settings, click Graphics, click on Arma 3, click Options and set "High Performance".
+Click on "Default graphics settings" and set to ON the three settings.

 14- If you have a G-SYNC monitor, set "Max Frame Rate" to 3 frames below the maximum (with a 144hz monitor, use 141Hz), and set "Monitor Technology" to G-SYNC Compatible.